ZC502/CLIM-Causal-Link-Integrity-Middleware/README.md

 `ros2_kinematic_guard` applies the same idea to ROS 2 command-flow consistency.

-For the full high-dimensional NARH research background, see:
 Detailed mathematical derivation of the **NARH Engine**, SIPA background, and $R_{NAR}$ calculation logic are moved to:

 🔗 docs/narh_engine.md